-And you can microwave it.
+Yes, you can microwave it.
 In which case you won’t need the spurtle or dedicated Scottish porridge-stirring stick.
-Spurtles make good souvenirs of Scotland and you don’t even need to use them to make porridge.
-(You could stir, uhmm, custard with them.)
+A spurtle makes a good souvenir of Scotland and you don’t even need to use it to make porridge.

 Anyway, back at the porridge-making, you may need salt.
 Put that in at the end.
 Or at the beginning.
 Or not at all.

 When the oats and the water – or water-and-milk or milk – are in the same pan apply heat and stir either occasionally or nearly all the time, either clockwise (for luck) or anti-clockwise when your arm gets tired generating luck.

 The oatmeal can be brought to simmering point in about five minutes.

 Or longer if you only have a wee camping stove.

 Or shorter if you whack the heat up and risk burning it.
 (Just don’t blame me.)

 Then, if you’ve been stirring, then you should stir it some more.
 Or not, as it may depend if it’s lumpy – always a risk if you’re not an enthusiastic spurtle-wielder.

 Then you should let it gently simmer for a further five minutes / or 20 minutes / or up to half an hour.